Eagle-Studios/ConfigDumpFileIO/README.md

   - Press Escape to bring up the Options Menu and most importantly the debug console.
     - On the debug console, in the execute section, paste the following:
     ``` [configFile] call compile preprocessFileLineNumbers "dumpConfig.sqf" ```
-  - Now click the LOCAL EXE button
+  - Now click the LOCAL EXEC button
   - Wait until Arma finishes processing.
     - Arma may freeze once or several times.
 Doing anything to "stop" this as it'll create a game crash.
 Let it do its thing, until its no longer freezing etc.
     - Once the process has been completed, and you can quit the game.